vyapp/vy/INTRO.md

 You can save a lot of time by using some movement commands.
 These are the basic commands to learn.
 Run vy, it will be in NORMAL mode.

-Press
+Press the Key-Command below to switch to INSERT mode.

     <Key-i>

-to switch to INSERT mode.
 Insert some text in the AreaVi then switch back to NORMAL mode by pressing

     <Escape>

-Now that you have got some text in the AreaVi you can play with the Key-Commands to move the cursor up, down, left, right.
+Now that you have got some text then you can play with the Key-Commands to move the cursor.

 Move the cursor left by pressing.